 Simon: Fully authentic leaders do not run away from uncomfortable situations.
 They can stay within the situation to find resolutions.

 Maria: Yes, because we have to deal with these things all the time in our lives regardless of the position or situation we are in.
-I always am paying attention to the quality of the relationships I have with everyone I have a connection with, and also what is happening in my life.
+I always am paying attention to the quality of the relationships I have with everyone I have a connection with and what is happening in my life.
 Why is one situation difficult or not pleasant?
 I always ask myself what I could do better to improve it?

 Simon: You take personal ownership.

 Maria: Yes.
 I believe that this is the most important thing.
 We are responsible for what is happening in our lives.
 I do believe in that.
-When we become accountable for our lives, we become more authentic and although this may not immediately resolve a difficult situation, our experience of that situation is entirely different.
+When we become accountable for our lives, we become more authentic, and although this may not immediately resolve a difficult situation, our experience of that situation is entirely different.

 Simon: When leaders develop this level of authenticity in themselves, then they can inspire others in the organizations to become more authentic, coherent, which in turn leads to the emergence of a far more productive and healthy culture.
-When this emerges, then the everyone across the whole organization becomes more involved and engaged in their work and that of their colleagues, and this is when an organization is then able to design customer experiences with soul, an experience which is truly able to express the purpose of the company.
+When this emerges, then everyone across the whole organization becomes more involved and engaged in their work and that of their colleagues, and this is when an organization is then able to design customer experiences with soul, an experience which is truly able to express the purpose of the company.

 Care to Let Us Know?

-What did you find most intriguing in this interview?Take the Quick 1-Minute Survey
+What did you find most intriguing in this interview?